-The Hunger Games: The Ballad of Songbirds and Snakes Movie Review: Tom Blyth and Rachel Zegler Headline the Star-Studded Cast Breathing New Life into Panem
+The Hunger Games: The Ballad of Songbirds and Snakes Review: Tom Blyth and Rachel Zegler Headline the Star-Studded Cast Breathing New Life into Panem

 The Ballad of Songbirds and Snakes Stars Rachel Zegler and Tom Blyth and is Directed by Francis Lawrence